UNITAR is delighted to start the new "International Law in Focus" Workshop Series that will explore cutting-edge legal topics.

 - Cyber Operations and Human Rights.

-The core workshop times of the International Law in Focus Series are 10 am - 12:30 pm and 1:30 pm to 4 pm Geneva time.
+The core workshop times of the International Law in Focus Series are 1 pm to 5 pm Geneva time.
 The respective e-workshops will be conducted via the platform Zoom and will be facilitated by an expert on the theme.
 The material presented in the workshop will be interactive and assignments will be given for participants to further advance their knowledge.
-At the end of the week participants will be asked to complete a knowledge assessment.

-Participants successfully completing all e-workshops as well as the knowledge assessment will be awarded a certificate of completion.
+Participants successfully completing all e-workshops will be awarded a certificate of participation.

 The International Law in Focus series is aimed at students and professionals seeking a deeper understanding of international law.